RyanMcBrayer/MapReduce/README.md

 # MapReduce
 A multi-threaded implementation of the MapReduce programming model, designed using Linux libraries and C.

+# Background
-Note: This project was done as an assignment for my Operating Systems course.
-The header files, an example main.c that implements a word count program, and a single-threaded version of hashmap.c were provided.
+This project was done as an assignment for my Operating Systems course.
+The header files, the example main.c that implements a word count program, and a single-threaded version of hashmap.c were provided.
 I was responsilbe for making a multi-threaded version of a MapReduce library in mapreduce.c, as well as modifying the provided hashmap.c to work with multithreading.
+The user can use the provided library specified in mapreduce.c to create their own main.c program, that can be applied to any relevant MapReduce task.
+Additionally, the user can specify the number of threads to utilize in the map and reduce stages.

+## Running the Wordcount Example

+The provided main.c uses the functions from mapreduce.c to implement a simple wordcount program.

+Compilation:
+gcc -o mapreduce main.c mapreduce.c hashmap.c -Wall -Werror -pthread

+Run Command:
+./mapreduce (input_library.txt) (Search String)

+Examples:
+1.
+./mapreduce basic.txt four
+should find "four" 4 times.

+2.
+./mapreduce big.txt Nulla
+should find "Nulla" 828 times.

+3.
+./mapreduce big.txt Nullam
+should find "Nullam" 643 times.